a puppet play about the Power of Charisma

-A bawdy, absurdist puppet comedy, Ububu examines how people in power manipulate the stories that affect our lives.
-Set in the timeless kingdoms of the Ultimate Ububu and Papa Popeddy, these two rulers seek mutually-opposed domination.
-When the Papa creates a puppet man, Franco Francesco, to disrupt productivity in Ubeland’s ol’Factories, Ububu goes berserk with vengeance.
+Ububu is a bawdy, absurdist puppet comedy about the power of charisma and the charisma of power, told with marionettes.
+The play examines how people in power manipulate the stories that affect our lives, and how we let them.
+Set in the timeless kingdoms of the Ultimate Ububu and Papa Popeddy, these two rulers flirt with mutually-opposed domination.
+When the Papa gives birth to a puppet man, Franco Francesco, and sends him as mole to Ubeland’s ol’Factories, Ububu goes berserk with vengeance.
 “Popeddy’s quinced me one too many times,” explodes Ububu, “And you all will pay!”

 The combination of virtuosic puppetry and live acting featured the charismatic performances of Maren Ward, Elise Langer, and Skyler Nowinski.
 The team of directors included Theatre Novi Most’s Lisa Channer and Jerome fellows Sarah Saltwick and Jake Jeppson, with advice from Dreamland Arts’ Zaraawar Mistry.
 Ranpura’s projected animations and shadow puppetry connected the medieval and modern worlds, blending media and bending traditional expectations about theatrical space in this wild journey about history.